LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 ===========================

 Each year the Computer Science department offers a small number of graduate assistantships for new and continuing students.
-Assistantships target students with exceptional computing background, regardless of which degree you are pursuing.
+Assistantships are competitive and target students with exceptional computing background, regardless of which degree you are pursuing.
-You should therefore assume that assistantships are competitive.
 Teaching-assistantship duties are assigned for up to 18 hours per week in computer labs, in support of faculty research projects, or in network or web support in the department.